Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/youtubeuploader/allTheTodos.md

 And suddenly all my ideas just vanished...

-- RxJava to async uploads (if needed) ((probably not needed))
+- RxJava to async uploads (if needed) ((probably not needed)) and for getting playlists (needed)
-- Get the users playlists and show dropdown instead of asking for playlist URL, URL NOT SUPPORTED IN API!
-- Finish load and save of presets (only playlist left)

--- playlist to/from file for testing without network request, do not really understand response format yet

--- playlist choicebox
+- Move stuff to PresetManager
+- Selecting files and a preset makes it possible to add files to upload list and after that make files uploadable
+- Add support for syncing playlists with youtube after first load